gem5bootcamp/lps2024/slides/README.md

 ## Style rules

+- INSTALL THE [MARKDOWN LINT EXTENSION IN VS CODE](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) TO HELP WITH FORMATTING.
 - Use `---` to separate slides.
 - The first slide should be a "title" slide `<!-- _class: title -->`.
 - The titles of all slides should be heading 2 `##`
 - Code should be at most 65 characters wide.
+- One line per sentence in Markdown.

 ## Adding diagrams